linuxserver100/Orcale_daily_billing_alert/Oracle_daily_billing_report_setup.md

    1. Log in to the OCI Cloud Console.
    2. Open the navigation menu, go to Storage, and click Buckets.
    3. Select your Compartment and click Create Bucket.
 Name your bucket (e.g., report-bucket) and leave other settings as default.
 Click Create.

-   4. Click on your newly created bucket name to open its details page.
+   5. Click on your newly created bucket name to open its details page.
-   5. Under Resources (bottom left), click Pre-Authenticated Requests (PAR).
+   6. Under Resources (bottom left), click Pre-Authenticated Requests (PAR).
-   6. Click Create Pre-Authenticated Request.
+   7. Click Create Pre-Authenticated Request.
-   7. Configure the PAR:
+   8. Configure the PAR:
    * Name: worker-access-par
       * Bucket/Object: Select Bucket (this targets the entire bucket).
       * Permissions: Select Permit object reads and room listing (ensures reading and listing are enabled).
+      *  Make sure to enable the toggle object listing other wise url wouldn't show any object from the respective bucket
       * Expiration: Set a far-future expiration date according to your requirements.
    8. Click Create Pre-Authenticated Request.
    9. CRITICAL: Copy the generated Pre-Authenticated Request URL immediately.
 It will not be shown again.
 (Example format: https://objectstorage.<region>://<token>/n/<namespace>/b/<bucket>/o/)